jdh4/saccta/README.md

 1337
 ```

 The comprehensive report in PDF cited 1253.
+463 were found on Adroit in that document.